#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-Weeds might start peeking through in the garden beds, even if you put down landscape fabric liner to keep them at bay.
-Pull out weeds from the root in gardens you'll be eating from, and dig up the roots if the weed snapped off without them.
-Be sure to get rid of weeds before the weeds' flowers dry out and and drop their seeds.
-If you'd like to treat weeds with weed killer, check that it's safe for pets and pollinators — and wear a respirator and heavy-duty rubber gloves to ensure that the chemical doesn't touch your skin or your lungs.
+Weeds are likely poking through in the garden beds, even if you put down mulch to keep them at bay.
+Pull weeds from the root in vegetable or edible flower gardens, and dig up the roots if the weed snapped off without them.
+Be sure to get rid of weeds before they go to seed.
+If you'd like to treat weeds with weed killer, check that it's safe for bees, other pollinators, and pets — and wear a respirator and heavy-duty rubber gloves to ensure that it doesn't touch your skin or your lungs.

-Ideally, water early in the morning.
-The next best time is in the evening, when the sun is setting.
+If you can water during the early morning or in the evening, that's ideal.
 Watering during the heat of the day means a lot of the moisture will evaporate.
-This applies to whatever you're growing: grass, veggies, trees, and plants.
-Give all the plants a thorough drink.
+This applies to whatever you're growing: grass, trees, vegetables, and plants.
+Whenever you water, give all the plants a thorough drink, and don't skip it because it's not the best time.
 The plants still need hydration regardless of the time.
-Depending on your climate, grass type, and lawn health, you may also want to look into applying an organic lawn fertilizer.
+Depending on your grass type, lawn's health, and climate, you may also want to look into applying a liquid lawn fertilizer.

-After you've planted your flowers or plants, make sure they stay hydrated and well-fed.
-Choose an organic or a synthetic fertilizer that fits your needs and give your garden a boost.
-You can even find one that's formulated for whatever you're growing, whether you need a flower fertilizer, fertilizer for vegetable plants, fruit tree fertilizer, or a general garden fertilizer blend.
+Once you've planted your plants or flowers, you'll need to make sure they stay hydrated and well-fed.
+Choose a synthetic or an organic fertilizer that fits your needs and give your garden a boost.
+You can even find one that's formulated for whatever you're growing, whether you need a flower fertilizer, vegetable fertilizer, shrub fertilizer, or a general garden fertilizer blend.
 Only apply as often as instructed on the packaging.
-Be sure to water immediately after, as directed, so the plants won't be burned by the fertilizer.
+More is not better here.
+Be sure to water immediately after, as directed, so the fertilizer won't burn the plants.

 Can I make shady places to stay cool in the summer?

-When you need a break from gardening in the sun, shelter under a patio umbrella or covered gazebo.
+When you need a break from working in the yard, shelter beneath a patio umbrella or covered gazebo.
 If you have sturdy structures like a house or shed, create shade by attaching shade sails and awnings.
-However, sometimes shade isn't enough because it's extremely humid.
-That's when a patio mister or misting fan can help cool the air and transform a stifling afternoon into a relaxing day.
+However, sometimes shade isn't enough because it's extremely humid out.
+That's when a patio mister or misting fan can help cool the air and make a stifling afternoon into a relaxing day.
 Go back to lounging in the sun when that water-cooled air is ready.

 The Home Depot Garden Center at Sw San Antonio

-As summer rolls in, your garden and landscaping will weather more intense heat and UV rays than earlier in the year.
-That means you'll want to consider how to keep things cool with irrigation and shade.
-Just like we can get sunburned, grass and garden flowers can get scorched, and trees can lose their leaves prematurely.
+As summer stretches on, your landscaping and garden will weather more heat and sun than earlier in the season.
+That means you'll want to consider how to keep things cool.
+You might also need ways to beat the heat.
 Let us help.
-At The Home Depot Tool Garden Center in Sw San Antonio, we've got what you need to make it through the hotter months with flying colors.
+At The Home Depot Sw San Antonio Garden Center, we've got what you need to make the most of summer.

 Grow Your Own Herbs